-During spring and summer, DC Metro home sales begin to surge.
-If you are one of the many homeowners...
+Late summer and early fall is a great time for DC Metro home sales.
+If you are one of the many...

 Electrical Upgrades to Assist Aging in Place

 How (you wonder) could electrical upgrades assist aging in place?
 You might be surprised.
 Eventually, everyone needs to think about how to best prepare for aging, whether for their parents or themselves.
 So, what can you do to make a home more age-friendly?

 With all the changes that aging can bring, like health issues, mobility issues, loneliness, and more, the desire to remain in one’s home is still a goal for many.
 Here are a few tips to make your home, or a parent’s, both safe and convenient as the years march on.

 Some of the more apparent needs of a senior-friendly home might be obvious.

 - Can you eliminate the need for stairs?

 - Are the doorways wide enough to accommodate a wheelchair if one is needed?

 - Are your steps steadier on a carpet or a hard floor?